 Biotin- 30 micro grams

 Iodine-150 micro grams

 Selenium-35 micro grams

-It may seem like a lot.
-But a few of your favorite foods cover everything you need.
+A few of your favorite foods cover everything you need

 Good sources of the following nutrients:

 Calcium: Yogurt, cheese, salmon, perch, soybeans, white beans, spinach, oatmeal

 Potassium: Sweet potatoes, white beans, lima beans, kidney beans, yogurt, bananas, halibut, cod, and tomato paste.